 Firstly, calling for criminals to be sent to prison and to be subjected to all kinds of harsh treatment sets the victim up to becoming a victim again.
 Setting emotion aside is imperative when debating crime, the solutions to crime and the incarceration system in our country.

 - Crime is a social issue.
 Its roots lie within society itself.
 Treating it as something apart from society is destructive.

 - Is it reasonable to remove a person from the norm, place them in an environment which differs to the norm for extended periods of time and expect them to conform to the norm upon their return to it?

 - Effective ‘rehabilitation’ requires that an inmate be subjected to a system seperated from but not fundamentally different to the norm.

 - By continually calling for harsh treatment of prisoners during the incarceration process you are responsible for perpetuating a cycle of crime AND those legacies which oppressed our people.

 I’d like to invite you to email me or to place your comments here on this blog post if you would like to get together and debate these issues.
 If you oppose my views, let’s get together and put our differences on the table.

 If you have strong views on crime and incarceration I invite you enter into a discussion with me.
 Let’s arrange a MeetUp and debate toward one constructive solution.
-Just because we have different views doesn’t mean we should not tackle those differences without fighting one another.
+Just because we have different views doesn’t mean we should tackle those differences fighting one another.
 Give me a shout.
 Let’s talk, add your comment below.